When the heat is on, which oil should you use?

 An oil's smoke point is the temperature at which it will start to smoke and break down.
 When cooking oil starts to smoke, it can lose some of its nutritional value and can give food an unpleasant taste.

-Oils with low smoke points, such as flaxseed and walnut, are best saved for use in salad dressings and dips.
+Oils with low smoke points, such as flaxseed, pumpkin seed and walnut, are best saved for use in salad dressings and dips.
+Some oils, including avocado, grapeseed, olive and sesame, are versatile enough to be used for frying or in salad dressings.